-(Best months for growing Beans - dwarf in USA - Zone 7a regions)
+(Best months for growing Beans - dwarf in Australia - tropical regions)

 Traditionally sown in rows, dwarf beans also grow well 'broadcast' or scattered over an area.
 Just scatter the seed (don't worry about the odd ones which are close up).
 Cover with soil, potting mix, or compost and firm down with the back of a spade or rake.
 Grown this way the beans will mostly shade out competing weeds and 'self-mulch'.